Alluxio/alluxio/docs/en/Alluxio-Storage.md

 Synchronous eviction is the legacy implementation of eviction.
 It waits for a client to request more space than is currently available on the worker and then kicks off the eviction process to free up enough space to serve that request.
 This leads to many small eviction attempts, which is less efficient.
+It is recommended to use asynchronous eviction.

-Two sub-components of the eviction process are the evictor and allocator.
-These can be customized to achieve various desired data management policies.
+Users can specify the Alluxio evictor to achieve fine grained control over the eviction process.

 ### Evictors

 Alluxio uses evictors for deciding which blocks to evict, when space needs to be freed.
-Alluxio supports custom evictors, and implementations include:
+Alluxio supports custom evictors.
+Out-of-the-box implementations include:

 * **GreedyEvictor**